 The be born and live in Austria.
 I have seen so many different countries, poor and rich.
-After all, I have to say, it is great luxure and we have to thank for it every day, to live in a country as well balanced, clean, safe and with such a wonderful landscape as it is in Austria.
+All in all, I have to say it is great luxury and we have to be grateful every day to be able to live in a country as well balanced, clean, safe and with such a wonderful landscape as it is in Austria.
 Vienna itself gets ranked very often as the city with the best quality of life in the world.

 What was the last book/movie you really enjoyed?

 Book: The 7 habits of highly effective people - Stephen R. Covey

 How would you characterize your philosophy of leadership?
 Has it been influenced by a leadership role-model?

 Fairness and leadership by doing.
 You cannot really ask someone to do something, if you are not ready to do it by yourself.
 People see what you do and they will follow your example.

 How do you recharge your batteries when you are not pursuing your demanding career?

 With my wonderful family.
 On our beautiful mountains.
 As a Triathlete.

 If you could change places with anyone for a day, who would it be?

 Elon Musk - unbelievable what that guy archives, but being one day in his world, damn would that be an insight.